Teaching Angles, Angles, Angles!

 We finished up angles the other day, and I thought I would share the teaching angles anchor chart we used and a couple of activities we did.
 This particular group is a group of 4th grade Talented and Gifted kids, so we did a quick, quick review!
 I used my Interactive Math Journal resource from the brilliant and wonderful Runde’s Room!
 Seriously, the Math Journal is one of the best purchases I’ve ever made on TpT!

-The kids made her foldable while I made the anchor chart.
+The kids made their foldable while I made the anchor chart.

-Finally, I created a set of angles task cards that they all worked on in rotations.
+We use these angle task cards and additive angle task cards in our rotations.
 I created the cards so that they fulfilled all of the angle standards and it worked GREAT for review and differentiation!
 I had three separate piles for them to work on so that they were all working on their appropriate level.

-As a side note, the task card organization system you see above has totally SAVED me this year!
+As a side note, this task card organization system has totally SAVED me this year!
 You can read more about how I’m organizing my task cards HERE.